Last update - May 16th 2014

 Each of the 10 items from the general description 'spinach' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Manganese.There are 10 items ranging from Spinach, cooked, boiled, drained, without salt through to Spinach souffle per 100g of spinach.

-Using the list below for the 10 different spinach nutrition entries in our Manganese database, the highest amount of Manganese is in Spinach, cooked, boiled, drained, without salt which contains 0.935 mg of Manganese per 100g.
+Using the list below for the 10 different spinach nutrition entries in our database, the highest amount of Manganese is found in Spinach, cooked, boiled, drained, without salt which contains 0.935 mg of Manganese per 100g.
 The lowest amount of Manganese is in Spinach souffle which in 100g contains 0.269 mg of Manganese.

-The median value of Manganese is in Spinach, frozen, chopped or leaf, cooked, boiled, drained, without salt which in 100g contains 0.717 mg of Manganese.
-The average amount of Manganese in 100g of spinach, based on the list below is 0.68 mg of Manganese.
+The median value of Manganese is found in Spinach, frozen, chopped or leaf, cooked, boiled, drained, without salt which in 100g contains 0.717 mg of Manganese.
+The average amount of Manganese contained in 100g of spinach, based on the list below is 0.68 mg of Manganese.